X2 (roller coaster): Similar roller coasters

 S&S Arrow opened the second roller coaster of this type, Eejanaika at Fuji-Q Highland in Fujiyoshida, Yamanashi, Japan.
 Eejanaika (a word with a complex social and political background in Japan) has several meanings, however, "Isn't it great" or "Who cares" are some relevant meanings.
 This second 4th Dimension coaster is very similar to X2, but differs in height (Eejanaika is 250 ft tall), and some elements are altered, such as the first 'half-half' element, in which the trains rotate on the track one half turn as the seats also rotate one-half turn, has now been replaced with a 'full-full' element, in which the train rotates on the track for one full turn as the seats rotate one full turn.
 The turn back towards the lift hill on Eejanaika is a true overbanked turn, while on X2 this turn was not.
 Dinoconda, a third 4th Dimension coaster, opened at Dinosaur Valley in Shanghai, China in May 2012.

 Incidents

-On June 23, 2022, a 22-year-old male reportedly sustained a fatal brain injury while riding X2, according to a lawsuit filed by the family on March 19, 2025.
-The suit states that the ride was "extremely rough, and riders jerked around like rag dolls," and then the ride abruptly stopped.
-After getting off the ride, the male reportedly complained of head pain and collapsed.
-He was taken to the local hospital, where he was diagnosed with a severe brain bleed that led to his death the following day.
+On June 23, 2022, a 22-year-old man suffered a severe brain injury after riding X2 and died the following day while being treated at a nearby hospital for brain bleeding.
+According to a wrongful-death lawsuit filed by his family, he complained of head pain and collapsed after exiting the ride.
+The complaint cited the coroner's office as attributing his death to head trauma caused by a "park ride accident".
+Six Flags denied the lawsuit's claims.
+The family reached undisclosed settlements with Six Flags Magic Mountain and S&S Worldwide in August 2026.

+In July 2026, two women suffered severe brain hemorrhages after riding X2 six days apart and underwent emergency brain surgery.
+One of the riders remained hospitalized and unresponsive more than two months later, receiving respiratory care while attempting to be weaned from a ventilator.
+According to medical records reviewed by CNN, physicians treating the women attributed the injuries to sudden changes in speed and motion on the ride.
+X2 closed on July 12, and Cal/OSHA subsequently opened an investigation into the July 5 incident.
+The attraction remained closed as the investigation continued into September.

+In September 2026, new lawsuits were filed alleging that riders had suffered severe brain injuries while riding X2.
+Attorneys for the plaintiffs said more than 100 other people had similar claims and that additional lawsuits were expected.
+In prior litigation, S&S Worldwide disputed allegations that X2 caused traumatic brain injuries, citing post-incident testing in one case and biomechanical analysis in another.
+Six Flags declined to comment on the pending litigation.